Apache HTTPD Content Pack

 Graylog Server Settings

-1. Create a global Beats input in Graylog.
+1. Create a beats input

-2. Create a Graylog REST API access token and save it.
+2. Create a REST API access token

-3. Create a (Linux) filebeat configuration under Sidercar > Configuration with a "filebeat on linux" collector.
+3. Create a (Linux) filebeat configuration under Sidercar > Configuration with a filebeat on linux collector.

 4. Configure the file and add:

-The correct IP (Graylog server IP) under hosts.
+5. The correct IP (Graylog server IP) under hosts.

 filebeat.inputs: